PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 1.md

     + **Application Programmers**: Implement the specifications developed by analysts and test and debug them before deployment.
     + **Business Analysts**: There is an increasing need for such people who can analyze vast amounts of business data and real-time data (“Big Data”) for better decision making related to planning, advertising, marketing etc.
 ### Database Users – Actors behind the Scene
-+ Actors behind the Scene
++ Actors behind the Scene: who design, develop, and operate the DBMS software ans system enviroment.
   - **System Designers and Implementors**: Design and implement DBMS packages in the form of modules and interfaces and test and debug them.
 The DBMS must interface with applications, language compilers, operating system components, etc.
   - **Tool Developers**: Design and implement software systems called  tools for modeling and designing databases, performance monitoring, prototyping, test data generation, user interface creation, simulation etc. that facilitate building of applications and allow using database effectively.
   - **Operators and Maintenance Personnel**: They manage the actual running and maintenance of the database system hardware and software environment.